wp-plugins/lightbox-plus/readme.txt

 = 2.1 =
 * Now requires PHP 5+, no PHP 4 support.
- * PHP4 reached it's end of life on 8/8/2008 nearly 2 years ago.
+ * PHP4 reached its end of life on 8/8/2008 nearly 2 years ago.
-* Fixed problems with initialization and re-initialization of the plugin not working under various circumsanstances.
+* Fixed problems with initialization and re-initialization of the plugin not working under various circumstances.
  * Add code for activation/deactivation of the plugin
 * Added true HTML parser instead of regular expressions
  * Using <a href="http://simplehtmldom.sourceforge.net/">PHP Simple HTML DOM Parser</a> for parsing HTML